Do you want to create a sticky floating navigation menu in WordPress?

 Sometimes, the sticky menu may overlap some content that you don’t want to hide.

-If this happens, then you’ll need to define a space between the top of your screen and the sticky navigation menu by typing a number into the ‘Space between top of page…’ field.
+If this happens, then you’ll need to define a space between the top of your screen and the sticky navigation menu by typing a number into the ‘Space between top of page and sticky element’ field.

-Sticky menus can cause problems for devices with a smaller screen, such as a mobile device.
-With that in mind, it’s a good idea to check the mobile version of your WordPress website from desktop.
+Sticky menus can cause problems for devices with smaller screens, such as mobile devices.
+With that in mind, it’s a good idea to check the mobile version of your WordPress website from your desktop.

-If you’re not happy with how the menu looks, then you can ‘unstick’ it for mobile users by finding the following field: ‘Do not stick element when screen is smaller than.’
+If you are not happy with how the menu looks, then you can ‘unstick’ it for mobile users by finding the following field: ‘Do not stick element when screen is smaller than.’

 Here, type in ‘780px.’